PITTSBURGH FINNS

 And Room 306 was selected to be the room to become the Finnish Room.
 Here is Room 306 in its current state, a functioning classroom today, as it will be when the Finnish Room is complete.

 After the selection of the design and the room, fundraising began.
-In 2013, the Chairman Seija Cohen became interested in contacting Frank Eld, an expert in Finnish log construction, to visit the University.
+In 2013, Frank Eld, an expert in Finnish Log construction, saw the Finnish Room display at the FinnFest Convention and volunteered to visit the University.
 He gave a lecture here in 2014 and initiated a phase of planning for a functional, full scale, Room design.
-Finnish Room Committee members worked with Frank, architect Stephen Altherr and university architect Adrienne Spallone to develop the current plans for the Finnish Room.
+Finnish Room Committee members worked with Frank, architect Stephen Altherr and university architect Adrienne Spallone to develop the second plans for the Finnish Room.
+Later, the third set was developed by the Finnish Room Committee members with a new architectural firm.
+These are the plans used for the 2025 simulations in "A Walk through the Finnish Room."